 The State Trade Expansion Program (STEP) is an export initiative to make matching-fund grants for states to assist “eligible small business concerns,” or ESBCs to enter and succeed in the international marketplace.
 Services under the STEP Program are funded in part by SBA, but are provided to eligible small business concerns – or “STEP Clients” - by STEP grant recipients located in most US states and territories.

-The State of New Mexico was awarded an award of $200,000 by the U.S. Small Business Administration (SBA) to assist eligible small business concerns in New Mexico to export their products abroad.
+The State of New Mexico was awarded STEP grant funds by the U.S. Small Business Administration (SBA) to assist eligible small business concerns in New Mexico to export their products abroad.
 The program offers assistance with booth space, interpreters, export training programs and US Department of Commerce, Gold Key matchmaking services in major markets abroad.
+Additional eligible activities added to the program in light of COVID-19 travel restrictions and negative impact on small businesses include website optimization for ecommerce and virtual trade shows.

 The program’s objectives are to increase the number of small businesses that are exporting, and to increase the value of exports for those small businesses that are currently exporting.

-Eligible small business concerns from the State of New Mexico must complete and submit an SBA Certification Form and a Sales Survey which are utilized to determine eligibility for the program and to track sales.
+Eligible small business concerns from the State of New Mexico must complete and submit a NM STEP Client Application Form, SBA Certification Form and a Sales Survey which are utilized to determine eligibility for the program and to track sales.

-Services provided to small businesses in New Mexico:
+Services provided to small businesses in New Mexico by the Office of International Trade:

-For more information or to schedule an international trade consult for your business, please contact Edward Herrera at 505-827-0315 or Edward.Herrera@state.nm.us
+For more information or to schedule an international trade consult for your business, please contact Sara Gutierrez at 505.827.0249 or Sara.Gutierrez@state.nm.us.